AIgen-Solutions-s-r-l/resonance/README.md

 # Matching Service

 The **Matching Service** is a Python-based application that matches resumes with job descriptions using advanced metrics and ranking algorithms.
-It integrates with RabbitMQ for messaging, MongoDB for database operations, and provides APIs for seamless interaction.
+It integrates with MongoDB for database operations and provides APIs for seamless interaction.

 ## Table of Contents